 What is shortbread?

-To answer this question, let’s turn to that most trusted of sources…Wikipedia:
+To answer this question, let's turn to that first line of sources…Wikipedia:

 Originating in Scotland, the first printed shortbread recipe appeared in 1736, from a Scotswoman named Mrs. McLintock.

-But even before that, shortbread cookies (or more accurately, shortbread biscuits) were widely associated with Christmas and Hogmanay (New Year's Eve).
+But even before that, shortbread cookies (or more accurately, shortbread biscuits) were widely associated with Christmas and Hogmanay (as New Year's Eve is called in Scotland).
+And we have a famous figure in Scottish history to thank:

 It was even said that "Mary Stuart, the 16th century Queen of Scots, was famously fond of shortbread and contributed to the beloved pastry's elevation in status," according to The History of Shortbread.

-This cookie's popularity is universal.
+Of course, shortbread didn't stay focused in Scotland - this cookie's popularity is universal.
 Walkers Shortbread is exported around the world in their iconic Royal Stewart tartan.
-And they even have an Outlander tie-in!

-Alright, so it’s the presence of lots of butter that makes it short?
+Alright, so it's the presence of lots of butter that makes it short.
+And given the few ingredients we have to work with, that's an interesting point to make.

 But what about the name?